romestylez/Raffle-Winner-Draw-Script/README.md

 ## ⚙️ How to Use

 1. **Setup Prerequisites:**
    Ensure `ImportExcel` is installed and the input file is ready with proper data.
-Modify `$excelPath` if necessary.

 2. **Run the Script:**
    Run the script using PowerShell: